Skip to main content

 • Hospital appointment booking with department routing and slot confirmation

 Why pick this: The agent stays on track.
 No drifting off-topic, no skipped steps, no repeating questions it already asked.
 Easier to debug and maintain at scale.
 Multi-Prompt Structure A multi-prompt agent on UnleashX is built as a tree of states (also called nodes).
 Each state has its own focused prompt, a clear goal, and transition rules that decide which state comes next based on what the customer says.
+Here’s how an AI receptionist for a dental clinic might be structured:

 STATE 1: Greeting & Intent